Who Is This Credit Card Best For?

 - Employee card monitoring

-American Express is known for top-notch customer service, ranking a close second to Discover in JD Power’s 2019 Credit Card Satisfaction rating.
+American Express is known for top-notch customer service, ranking first in JD Power’s 2020 Credit Card Satisfaction rating.
 The company’s mobile app and online experience also rank second in a J.D.
-Power 2019 study.
+Power 2020 study.
 With 24/7 customer service available by phone, online, and through the app, you’ll have lots of account support.

 Most of this card’s security features are what you’d find on other cards.
 Note that you can set up your account so that you get email or text alerts about spending and potentially fraudulent activity.